-It is easier and much more common to compromise a password manager via phishing.
+Keep in mind, it is easier and much more common to compromise a password manager via phishing.
 For example, you can be tricked into downloading keylogger malware on your device through a malicious site or an email.
 This keylogger can record the master password for your password manager.

 Similarly, a hacker pretending to be a support specialist from your password manager developer might trick you into giving them your login credentials (once more for the people in the back: no real company will ever ask you for your login and password).

-The password manager is to be trusted
+In conclusion: the password manager is to be trusted

 In addition, we urge you to check out other security features.
-Surfshark Alert will notify you if any of your passwords or personal data get leaked.
+Surfshark Alert will notify you if any of your passwords or personal data are leaked.
 And when it comes to encrypting your online traffic, consider Surfshark VPN as well.